Help with Online Classes

 Please contact your instructor for MyLab help.
 The Online Learning department does not have any access to MyLab sites, and cannot troubleshoot login problems.

 I tried to contact my instructor, but I have not received a response yet.

-Standard response times for an online course are 48 hours during the week and 72 hours during the weekend.
+The standard response time for online classes is 48 hours during the week and 72 hours during the weekend.
 Please allow the appropriate amount of time to pass before you contact the instructor again.
-If you have tried multiple times, please contact the college at 910-362-7000
+If you have tried multiple times and have not been able to reach your instructor, please contact the college at 910-362-7000